vmware/global-load-balancing-services-for-kubernetes/docs/federation.md

 **Additional Notes**:
 * The federation set can be a subset of the overall member cluster set used for GSLB.
-* AMKO has to be deployed on all clusters in the federation set.
 * `spec.clusterContext` must contain the current cluster's context.
 * `spec.version` is compared against the versions of all member clusters.
-If there's a version mismatch, the current AMKO will error out and the AMKO federator won't federate.
+All AMKO clusters must have the same version as the `leader` cluster.
+The federation logic will not work if there's a version mismatch.
 * `spec.clusters` contains the federation cluster set.
 * Only one AMKO can be a leader, all other AMKOs have to be followers.
 If there are two leaders at any point, federation will stop and the error will be written to the `AMKOCluster`'s status.

 ### Disasters and Recovery
-Whenever a disaster occurs and it takes down the cluster where the leader AMKO is deployed, the kubernetes/openshift objects will not be synced to the Avi GSLB Leader Controller anymore.
-At this point, the user has to switch one of the follower AMKOs to leader and the syncing should just resume.
+During a cluster down event on the `leader` AMKO, the federation of config objects will stop.
+However, at this point, all other clusters participating in federation would be synced with up to date configuration of the erstwhile GSLB `leader`.
+Hence, switching to a new AMKO `leader` does not require any manual steps of recovering the AMKO config objects.

 Let's assume that there are 3 sites with one cluster in each of them:
 1. Cluster 1 in Site 1